-Through the 1880s, French literature has references to the Chartreux.
-It is recognized as the national cat of France.
-As with many other cat breeds, the Chartreux suffered through World War II, and after the war ended, other cat breeds were introduced to help preserve a solid genetic base.
+Through the 1880s, French literature has referenced the Chartreux and it is now recognized as the national cat of France.
+As with many other cat breeds, the Chartreux suffered through World War II, and after the war ended, were no longer seen roaming the streets in France.
+To prevent extinction,other cat breeds were introduced to help preserve a solid genetic base.
 In the case of the Chartreux, blue British Shorthair and Persian cats were used, but cat breeders stayed focused on preserving the cat's general look.

-In 1970, Chartreux were first transported to North America through Helen and John Gamon's efforts.
+In 1970, the first Chartreux cats were transported to North America through Helen and John Gamon's efforts.
 The original cats came from the French countryside, representing the most valued and respected French bloodlines available at the time.
-Through the years, North American cat breeders have regularly exchange cats with European cat breeders, avoiding the lines that had been confused with the British Shorthair so that they can preserve the natural status and unique features of this cat breed.
+Through the years, North American cat breeders have regularly exchanged cats with European cat breeders, avoiding the lines that had been confused with the British Shorthair so that they can preserve the natural status and unique features of this cat breed.

 Chartreux are powerful cats.
 They have wide shoulders and a deep chest.
 Their full, medium-long body contrasts with moderately fine-boned legs and feet that look almost refined compared to their body mass.
 They are muscular, lithe and agile.
 They have very fast reflexes; that’s why they can quickly meet their obligation as the fine mouser mentioned in French literature.

 Chartreux cats are calm, quiet and approachable.
 They are also affectionate without being needy and demanding.
-Best known for their dog-like behaviour, many Chartreux cats enjoy fetching toys and answer to their names.
-They tend to develop routines and rituals with their human companions, frequently following their human companion around their household.
-These calm and gentle cats thrive being treated with respect and reward you with their loyal affection.
+Best known for their dog-like behaviour, many Chartreux cats enjoy fetching toys and may answer to their names.
+They tend to develop routines and rituals with their human companions, frequently following their human companion around their house.
+These calm and gentle cats thrive when treated with respect and will reward you with their loyal affection.

 These gentle cats are calm, attentive, smart, non-aggressive, loving and good with children and other animals.
 They are also known to be playful well into adulthood.
 They are inclined to form a bond with one companion in their household, favouring those who are near them, but they are still warm and affectionate towards other members of the family.

-Chartreux will be the happiest and most contented if they feel like they have ownership over the entire household.
-You find them following their human companion from room to room.
+Chartreux will be the happiest and most content if they feel like they have ownership over the entire household.
+You will find them following their human companion from room to room.
 If not, you’ll see them in high-up spaces where they can observe the area for rodents.
-Prepare plenty of cosy areas where they can snooze, preferably in areas where they could get under-the-chin scratches.
+Prepare plenty of cosy areas where they can snooze, preferably close to humans where they can get under-the-chin scratches.

-These friendly and good-natured cats are gregarious and loving cats that get deeply devoted to their human companion.
-When this cat breed is appropriately socialized and trained at an early stage, they will blossom into a well-rounded and well-mannered feline companion.
+These friendly and good-natured cats are gregarious and loving and can become deeply devoted to their human companion.
+When this cat breed is appropriately socialised and trained at an early stage, they will blossom into a well-rounded and well-mannered feline companion.

 Their short, thick coat is naturally easy to care for and maintain.
 Weekly combing will generally do the trick.
-However, these cats are known to shed more in the season of spring and will need more combing during this season to help rid of these loose hairs.
-Bathing needs can be done occasionally.
-But remember that their coat is water-repellent that needs some effort to get thoroughly wet.
+However, these cats are known to shed more in the season of spring and will need more combing during this time to help get rid of these loose hairs.
+Bathing can be done occasionally, but remember that their coat is water-repellent and needs some effort to get thoroughly wet.

-Brushing their teeth daily is ideal.
-But since some cat owners may find brushing their teeth a challenge, weekly brushing is already sufficient.
-This will help prevent tooth and gum diseases that may arise if dental health is not given attention.
-Keep their nails clean by trimming it twice a month or when needed.
+To maintain good dental hygiene, aim to brush their teeth at least once a week..
+This will help prevent tooth and gum diseases that may arise otherwise.
+Keep their nails clean by trimming twice a month or when needed.
 For clean and healthy eyes, regularly wipe the corners of their eyes to prevent eye infection.
-You can use a clean, soft, damp cloth, a different part of it for each eye to avoid the spread of eye infection.
+You can use a clean, soft, damp cloth, using a different part of it for each eye to avoid the spread of eye infection.

 Check their ears for debris, dirt or wax weekly using a clean cotton ball or soft damp cloth moistened with a vet-approved ear cleanser.
-Regularly check it for odour, make sure that no foul odour is coming out of their ears.
+Regularly check to make sure that no foul odour is coming out of their ears.
 If there is, contact your veterinarian immediately for proper care and treatment.

-Chartreux are generally healthy.
-Their life expectancy is between eight to thirteen years with proper care, exercise and provided with a high-quality and age-appropriate diet.
+The Chartreux is generally healthy.
+Their life expectancy is between eight to thirteen years with proper care, exercise and a high-quality and age-appropriate diet.
 However, the following health condition has been seen in the cat breed.

 - Patellar luxation – is a congenital dislocation of their kneecap that can range from mild to severe.